 The Language Policy subscribes to the principles of functional multilingualism.
 Where mutually acceptable to the student and the supervisor, students are allowed to write their thesis in any of South Africa's official languages.
-However, if the thesis or dissertation is written in a language other than English, the research title must be provided in English and the abstract/ summary of the thesis or dissertation must be provided in at least three of the official South African Languages, one of which must be English.
+However, if the thesis or dissertation is written in a language other than English, the research title must be provided in English and the abstract/summary of the thesis or dissertation must be provided in at least three of South Africa's official languages, one of which must be English.